gianmarcotoso/AjaxFormHelper/README.md

 Tested working on: Safari 6, Firefox 19, Chrome 25, IE 10, Mobile Safari (iPad with iOS 6.1.2) Does not work on: IE 6,7,8 and 9.

-Please note: a live example will be posted as soon as my website is online.
-It should not be long now!
+You can find a live, working example on my website, here: http://www.gianmarcotoso.com/projects/jam-ajax-form-helper/

 ## Requirements